David Vitter: Early life and education

 David Bruce Vitter was born on May 3, 1961, in New Orleans, Louisiana.
 He is the son of Audrey Malvina (née St. Raymond) and Albert Leopold Vitter.
 Vitter graduated in 1979 from De La Salle High School in New Orleans.
 While a student at De La Salle, Vitter participated in the Close Up Washington civic education program.
 He received a Bachelor of Arts from Harvard College in 1983; a second B.A. from Magdalen College, Oxford in 1985, as a Rhodes Scholar; and a Juris Doctor degree in 1988 from the Tulane University Law School in New Orleans.
 He was a practicing lawyer, and adjunct law professor at Tulane and Loyola University New Orleans.

 Vitter and his wife Wendy, a former prosecutor, have four children.
-Vitter's brother Jeffrey is a computer scientist who has served as chancellor of the University of Mississippi from January 2016 to January 2019.
+Vitter's brother Jeffrey is a computer scientist who served as chancellor of the University of Mississippi from January 2016 to January 2019.

 Early political career

 Louisiana House of Representatives

 Vitter was a member of the Louisiana House of Representatives from 1992 to 1999.

 Vitter has argued for ethics reform and term limits since he was in the Louisiana Legislature in the early 1990s.
 As a Louisiana state legislator, Vitter successfully pushed through a term limits amendment to the state constitution to oust the largely Democratic legislature.
 The first election legislators affected by the reform occurred in 2007.
 In order to leverage the term limits advantage in that election, Vitter formed a Political Action Committee with the goal of winning a legislative Republican majority.
 While the Republicans saw gains, the Democrats maintained majority control.

 Vitter opposed gambling during his tenure in the Louisiana House.